CaptEmulation/nitrogen-website/source/docs/schemas/ip.md

 ## Implementation

-This message schema is built into the Nitrogen service.
+This message schema is included with the Nitrogen service.

 ## Properties